Images, video and audio from this Web site are provided without login for the purpose of editorial use only.

 Ford Media Center

 Hau Thai-Tang is executive vice president of Product Development and Purchasing, Ford Motor Company, effective June 1, 2017.
 In this role, he is globally responsible for overseeing all aspects of the company’s design, engineering, research and product development, as well as purchasing operations.
-He reports to Joe Hinrichs, executive vice president and president, Global Operations.
+He reports to Jim Hackett, president and chief executive officer, Ford Motor Company.

 He most recently has served as group vice president, Global Purchasing, a position Thai-Tang has held since August 1, 2013.
 Ford’s global purchasing organization is responsible for more than $100 billion in annual spending on production and non-production goods and services around the world.